tearust/tea-docs/Try_the_demo/Run_task_on_other_blockchain.md

 Again we creat a `beginTask` extrinsic, and there are three parameters too:

-1. employer: account that want to send a task
+1. client: account that want to send a task
 2. description_cid: an IPFS cid to describe the task (you can find it at "Prerequisites->Errand Json" section above)
 3. fee: gas fee for the node that help to sent HTTP request to [TEA netwrok](http://t-rust.com/#/doc_list/What_is_TEA%3F%2FREADME.md)